Romania: Return to democracy

+A National Anticorruption Directorate was formed in the country in 2002.
 During the 2000s, Romania had one of the highest economic growth rates in Europe and has been referred at times as "the Tiger of Eastern Europe".
 This has been accompanied by a significant improvement in living standards as the country successfully reduced domestic poverty and established a functional democratic state.
 However, Romania's development suffered a major setback during the late 2000s' recession leading to a large gross domestic product contraction and a budget deficit in 2009.
 This led to Romania borrowing from the International Monetary Fund.
 Worsening economic conditions led to unrest and triggered a political crisis in 2012.